polkadot-fellows/RFCs/text/0160-pub-sub-mechanism.md

 ## Summary

-Add a publish/subscribe mechanism that allows parachains to publish data to the relay chain and other parachains to consume it via verified relay chain storage proofs.
+Add a publish/subscribe mechanism that allows parachains to publish data to the relay chain and other parachains to consume it via relay chain storage proofs.

 ## Motivation

-As pointed out in issue #606, when parachains need to exchange information, the only available options are repeated point-to-point XCM messages or ad-hoc off-chain infrastructure.
+As pointed out in issue #606 (https://github.com/paritytech/polkadot-sdk/issues/606), when parachains need to exchange information, the only available options are repeated point-to-point XCM messages or ad-hoc off-chain infrastructure.
 This RFC is motivated by the desire to propose an alternative based on a relay-assisted publish/subscribe mechanism that enables one-to-many, verifiable, cross-parachain data distribution.

 ## Stakeholders